List of international ice hockey competitions featuring NHL players: 4 Nations Face-Off tournament

+IIHF-organized tournaments

 Olympics

 Between 1998 and 2014, the NHL had a break in the season to allow its players to participate in the Olympics.
-In 2024, the NHL, along with the National Hockey League Players' Association and the International Ice Hockey Federation, have agreed to allow players to participate in the 2026 and 2030 Olympic Games after missing out in 2018 and 2022.
+In 2024, the NHL, along with the National Hockey League Players' Association and the International Ice Hockey Federation, have reached an agreement to once again release players to participate in the 2026 and 2030 Olympic Games after missing out in 2018 and 2022.